microsoft/TemplateStudio/docs/features/multiple-views.md

 ## Understanding the code
 Files added by Multiple views feature:
+ - `Services/WindowManagerService.cs`
  - `Services/ViewLifetimeControl.cs`
- - `Services/WindowManagerService.cs`

 ### WindowManagerService
 `WindowManagerService` allows you open pages in a new window using the ApplicationViewSwitcher API.
-WindowManagerService also includes a method named `IsWindowOpen` that allows you to check if a page is already opened in a new window.
+WindowManagerService also includes a method named `IsWindowOpen` that allows you to check if a page is already open in another window.

 ### ViewLifetimeControl
 `WindowManagerService` creates an instance of `ViewLifetimeControl` for each page being opened in a new window.
 This instance allows you to handle the view lifetime event `Released` and gives you access to the window's `Dispatcher` to run code on a safe thread.